CDCgov/seqsender/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve SeqSender
-title: ''
+title: "[BUG]"
-labels: ''
+labels: bug
-assignees: ''
+assignees: dthoward96

 ---

 **Describe the bug**
 A clear and concise description of what feature is not working.

-**Impact**
-Please describe the impact this bug is causing to your program or organization.

 **To Reproduce**
+ - What databases are you submitting to?
+ - Is the error related to a specific database/metadata field, if so which?
-Steps to reproduce the behavior:
+ - Steps to reproduce the behavior.
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Logs**
 If applicable, please attach logs to help describe your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
+**Version**
- - Version [e.g. 22]
+ - Version Number: [e.g. v1.2.0.]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
+ - SeqSender Version: [e.g. Singularity, Docker, Script]
- - Version [e.g. 22]
+ - OS [e.g. Linux, Mac]

 **Additional context**
 Add any other context about the problem here.